vaishalitalwar/NYC-Infrastructure-And-Temperature/README.md

 # NYC-Infrastructure-And-Temperature

-The aim of this project is to visualize different types of infrastructure (parks, roadbeds, pavements, parking structures, swimming pools, etc.) in NYC on the NYC map, and overlay those with temperature data collected from the NASA LANDSAT 8 Satellite.
+The aim of this project is to develop a map visualizing different types of infrastructure (parks, roadbeds, pavements, parking structures, swimming pools, etc.) in NYC, overlay those with temperature data collected from the NASA LANDSAT 8 Satellite and quantitatively analyse any temperature differences.